reeceawalsh/Noughts-and-Crosses/README.md

 ## Comments

 Pre-start: I'm going to try and spend more time on the javascript and less time on the styling.

+During: I ended up spending 80% of my time on styling and the 20% of the time I spent on javascript was mostly related to the styling, by mostly I mean completely.
+I was playing around with animations and transitions a lot and had a lot of fun, I love the style and colour theme I have and I only need a few more elements to complete it.

+In regards to the javascript, I will be able to have fun working that out tomorrow.
+I can't see it being too difficult but I'm not sure yet, maybe the AI will be difficult to implement.
+The specification really seems to be pushing us to write neater and more functional code so I might have to plan a little more than usual.

 ### Link

 ### Specification